Concave Utility Reinforcement Learning with Zero-Constraint Violations: Regret Analysis

 After defining the key variables, we can now jump into bounding the objective regret $R(T)$.
 Intuitively, the algorithm incurs regret on three accounts.
 First source is following the conservative policy which we require to limit the constraint violations.
 Second source of regret is solving for the policy which is optimal for the optimistic MDP.
 Third source of regret is the stochastic behavior of the system.
 We also note that the constraints are violated because of the imperfect MDP knowledge and the stochastic behavior.
 However, the conservative behavior actually allows us to violate the constraints within some limits which we will discuss in the later part of this section.

-We start by stating our first lemma which relates the regret because we solve for a conservative policy.
+We start by stating our first lemma which bounds the regret due to solving for a conservative policy.
 We define $\epsilon_e$-tight optimization problem as optimization problem for the true MDP with transitions $P$ with $\epsilon=\epsilon_e$.
 We bound the gap between the value of function $f$ at the long-term expected reward of the policy for $\epsilon_e$-tight optimization problem and the true optimization problem (Equation \eqref{eq:optimization_equation}-\eqref{eq:cmdp_constraints}) in the following lemma.

 \begin{lemma} Let $\lambda_{\pi^*}^P$ be the long-term average reward following the optimal feasible policy $\pi^*$ for the true MDP $\mathcal{M}$ and let $\lambda_{\pi_e}^P$ be the long-term average rewards following the optimal policy $\pi_e$ for the $\epsilon_e$ tight optimization problem for the true MDP $\mathcal{M}$, then for $\epsilon_e \le \delta$, we have,